Skip to content

 • OIDC client secret

-• one or more email domains allowed to use this SSO provider
+• one or more email domains allowed to use this provider

 In your identity provider, create an OIDC web application and add the Wodby SSO callback URL as an allowed redirect URI: